-We woke up and left of Poonhill at 4.40 am as it takes an hour to ascend in time for the sunrise.
+We woke up and left Poonhill at 4.40 am, as it takes an hour to ascend in time for the sunrise.
 We got to Poonhill at the right time, and it was crowded as expected with several hundred trekkers.
-To celebrate the magnificent Panorama of the Dhaulagiri, Annapurna, and Manaslu ranges, we each had a mug of hot chocolate.
-We did the usual photography, admiring the views, and headed back to Ghorepani for our breakfast as we had five more hours of hiking to do that day.
+We each had a mug of hot chocolate to celebrate the magnificent Panorama of the Dhaulagiri, Annapurna, and Manaslu ranges.
+Then, we did the usual photography, admiring the views, and headed back to Ghorepani for our breakfast, as we had five more hours of hiking to do that day.

-Our hike to Tadapani, our next stop for the day, began with a climb to Deurali, which is at a similar altitude as Poonhill at 3210 m.
+Our hike to Tadapani, our next stop for the day, began with a climb to Deurali, a similar altitude as Poonhill at 3210 m.
 There is only a single teashop between Ghorepani and Deurali (Pass in Nepali.
-Hence, there are several thousand Deuralis on maps of Nepal).
+Hence, several thousand Deuralis on Nepal maps).
 We stopped at Deurali for some hot drinks as it had been two hours since leaving Ghorepani.
-To save time, we gave our lunch order to Chandra and Ram so they could go ahead of us and order the food to save time.
-We knew the weather pattern by now and wanted to avoid getting rained/hailed on during the afternoon.
+To save time, we gave our lunch order to Chandra and Ram to go ahead of us and order the food to save time.
+We knew the weather pattern by now and wanted to avoid getting rained/hailed during the afternoon.

 We arrived at Tadapani 90 minutes after our lunch spot to a full lodge.
 The lodge was filled with Chinese, Japanese, Germans, and American groups.
-We had to wait for two and a half hours for our turn to take a shower as there were trekkers ahead of us.
-We had dinner followed by a few rounds of card games before retiring for the night.
+Unfortunately, we had to wait for two and a half hours for our turn to take a shower as there were trekkers ahead of us.
+After that, we had dinner, followed by a few rounds of card games, before retiring for the night.

 Day six: Jhinu Dana and hot-springs.